logo

 Overview

-Our current advocacy and policy work is focused on five key areas.
+Our current advocacy and policy work is focused on four key areas.
 These priorities have been identified by dairy farmers as issues that are top of mind and require urgent attention.
-The five areas are:
+The four areas are:

 Resource management reform

-Three phases: repealing previous legislation, introducing two amendment bills impacting farming, and implementing full reform from mid-2025.
+Three phases: repealing previous legislation, introducing two amendment bills impacting farming, and implementing full reform from the end of 2025 to mid-2026.

 Improving freshwater policy

 Freshwater NPS to be replaced.
-Amendments to Freshwater Farm Plan regulations to be finalised.
+Amendments to several national directions, regulations and standards, including freshwater farm plan regulations to be finalised.
 Regional council engagement ongoing.

 Climate targets

-Government decision to adjust climate targets pending, based on two advisory reports received December 2024.
+Government has adjusted the 2050 methane target from 24-47% down to 14-27% and confirmed it will not introduce a farm-level pricing system.
 Agricultural obligations removed from the ETS.
 Emissions Reduction Plan for 2026-2030 focused on technology investment for agriculture.

 Gene technology reform

-Gene Technology Bill tabled in December 2024.
-DairyNZ submission presented to Select Committee in March.
-Government intends for new legislation to be in place by December 2025 and new regulator established in 2026.
+Gene Technology Bill tabled in December 2024 with Select Committee report-back in October 2025.
+Government intends for new legislation to be in place in early 2026.

-Scroll down for more detailed information on each of the five priorities.
+Scroll down for more detailed information on each of the four priorities.

 1. Resource management reform